 About: ClickTime is the oldest find in this post,going back all the way to 1997.
 A division of Mann consulting, Clicktime was initially a web-based timesheet that gradually expanded its capabilities to include reporting, expense and time-tracking, employee hour and performance tracking.
 Users include Vodafone,BlackRock and American Express.

 Why SIWOM likes them: Three things I like about ClickTime are their multi-device time-tracking, workforce planning and in-depth productivity report filtering based on employee, team or project.
-Also, there are templates for you to start on, such as resource planning,project cost estimation and capacity utilization, which I have not come across in the other remote employee monitoring tools discussed so far.
+Also, there are templates for you to start on, such as resource planning,project cost estimation and capacity utilization, which I have not come across in the other remote employee tracking software discussed so far.

 Pricing: The names and pricing packages are Starter (USD 9), team (USD 12), premier(USD 24) and enterprise (custom).